 All vaccines supplied by international procurement agencies, and used within a national immunization programme must meet WHO prequalification requirements for quality and safety.
 To assure the quality and safety of vaccines, a vaccine manufacturing country must have a competent and functioning independent NRA that supervises:

 - surveillance for the vaccine performance in field conditions;

 - lot release;

 - evaluation of clinical trial data in licensing decisions.

 Prequalification requirements are rigorous and standardized.
-Before prequalification is granted, the WHO conducts quality assurance tests on individual vaccine batches, rigorously inspects manufacturing sites and evaluates the National regulatory authority of the country where the vaccine will be produced.
+Before prequalification is granted, the WHO conducts quality assurance tests on individual vaccine batches, rigorously inspects manufacturing sites and evaluates the NRA of the country where the vaccine will be produced.

 Marketing authorisation (MA) holders are expected to provide a summary of relevant new safety information together with a critical evaluation of the risk-benefit balance of the product, in form of periodic benefit-risk evaluation report (PBRER).
-The evaluation of such reports should ascertain whether further investigations need to be carried out or if changes to the marketing authorisation or product information has to be made.
+The evaluation of such reports should ascertain whether further investigations need to be carried out, or if changes to the marketing authorisation or product information have to be made.